barth-lab/AlloDy/README.md

 Run *input_md2path.m* or *input_kldiv.m*

 Run *md2pathMain.m* or *kldivMain.m*.
 All the output can be found in a folder called **md2path** created in your defined directory in your input script.
+To run pathway calculation for individual trajectory clusters, setup and run *pca_1b_ligandPathCalcClusters.m* after the PCA and dihedrals sections in *md2pathmain.m*

+Typical runtime for calculations:
+md2path: ~ 1 hour from start to finish on a typical PC and for around 15000-20000 frames of trajectory of a 300-400 residue GPCR
+kldiv: a few minutes assuming you only calculate 1st order KL divergences

 ## Acknowledgements:
 - Mutual information statistical filtering: McClendon et al., J Chem Theory Comput (2009)